liridonloku/todo/README.md

-# U-Do

-## About the project
+# About the project

-U-Do is a Todo list app with a clean UI that helps users keep their notes organized, so that they can focus on actually completing the tasks.
+**U-Do** is a Todo list app with a clean UI that helps users keep their notes organized, so that they can focus on actually completing the tasks.

 It displays tasks ordered by the date they're due to be completed, while giving users the option to view all the tasks, or just those of the day (or week), so that there's less clutter and it's always clear what needs to be done next.